xavierliancw/iOSDevelopment-Basics-Examination/README.md

 ### Task "orange":
 - [ ] Fill section 0 of the collection view with CVAutomobile cells
-- [ ] Populate the cells using the return value from Gimme.the.collectionViewDataForSection0() using the cell's populate(using:_) function
+- [ ] Populate the cells using the return value from Gimme.the.collectionViewDataForSection0() using the cell's populate(using:\_) function
+- [ ] Give CVAutomobile a static function that returns a height equivalent to its intrinsic height
-- [ ] Use CVAutomobile's intrinsic content size to define the height of the cell
+- [ ] Use that static function to define each CVAutomobile cell's height in VCMain

 ### Task "tomato":
 - [ ] Fill section 1 of the collection view with data from Gimme.the.collectionViewDataForSection1()